The Schools Partnership Team

-The Enterprise Advisor Network
+The Enterprise Adviser Network

 The Enterprise Adviser (EA) Network brings together senior business leaders and schools to help inspire young people about their future career options.
-If you volunteered as an EA, nationally you would be one of 2,000 Enterprise Advisors.
+If you volunteered as an EA, nationally you would be one of 2,000 Enterprise Advisers.
 The network is part of Careers and Enterprise Company linking employers to help deliver world-class careers support for all young people.

-Over the last six years, the Enterprise Adviser Network has recruited and trained over 230 business leaders as Enterprise Advisers, helped to create 177 employer engagement strategies with schools, and reached over 86,000 students across the Leeds City Region.
+Over the last six years, the Enterprise Adviser Network has recruited and trained over 230 business leaders as Enterprise Advisors, helped to create 177 employer engagement strategies with schools, and reached over 86,000 students across the Leeds City Region.

 Interested in supporting?
 Here is how to become an Enterprise Adviser